felixb/portal-timer/README.md

 Portal Timer
 =============================================================

-Portal Timer is a very simple Android app sitting in your notification tray and times your ingress portal hack cooldown periods.
+Portal Timer is a very simple Android app sitting in your notification tray and times your ingress portal hack cool down periods.

 Get the app
 -------------------------------------------------------------